 Let’s say Jim wants to send money from a US bank account to a German bank account, converting it to euros along the way.
 He wants to do it at the best rates possible.

 With traditional money transfers

 The money will be bumped between several banks on the way.
 It will be converted from dollars to euros on the way.
-The entire process takes 3-5 days, incurs fees from each bank on the way and loses Jim money on all the exchange rates.
+The entire process takes three to five days, incurs fees from each bank on the way and loses Jim money on all the exchange rates.

-Jim could just buy Ripple himself and send it to a wallet address overseas, but he doesn’t want to.
+Jim could buy XRP himself and send it to a wallet address overseas, but he doesn’t want to.
 Fortunately, his bank uses Ripple.

-If Jim is lucky, they’ll pass some of the savings on to him.
+If Jim is lucky, it has passed some of the savings on to him.

 Jim signs onto the Stellar platform and sends money through it.
 It makes the transfer automatically.

 First, it converts the USD to euros, then it uses an anchor to transfer the euros to the recipient account.

 An anchor is a Stellar partner that’s entrusted with actually transferring the funds.
 These are usually money transfer companies.
 Jim can choose his own anchor and shop around for the one he wants.

 There are a few different ways that Jim’s USD might be converted into euros.